drandreaskrueger/chainhammer/docs/reproduce.md

     ./run.sh IDENTIFIER [networkstarter-stub]

-If a 2nd CLI argument $2 is given, `./run.sh` uses the scripts networks/$2-start.sh and networks/$2-stop.sh for the Ethereum network (or it expects one to be running already on port :8545, if no 2nd argument is given).
+If a 2nd CLI argument $2 is given, `./run.sh` uses the scripts `networks/$2-start.sh` and `networks/$2-stop.sh` for the Ethereum network (or it expects one to be running already on port :8545, if no 2nd argument [networkstarter-stub] is given).

 It needs 2 ENV variables to be set, `$CH_TXS` for number-of-transactions, and `$CH_THREADING` for the send-algorithm `sequential` or `threaded2` - and for the latter the number of multi-threading workers (thus the quotation marks).